dasharma/child_mind_internet/README.md

 - 3960 unique ids in train.csv
 - Have not yet opened the parquet files to examine what's in them.
 - Parquet directory folders for training are massive (more than 6 gb)
+        - recommend manual download for parquet file and set up the container folders to be ignored
+        - recommended directory setup:

+        /child_mind_internet/
+                /series_test.parquet/
+                        /id=.../

+                /series_train.parquet/
+                        /id=.../

+                ... rest will be part of github repo, uploaded

 - Test data csv isn't actually a test csv, we will have to generate our own test dataframe for predictions from the training set.

 Need to evaluate & cross reference the parquet files against the unique ids to verify which children have parquet data.